-A nine-year-old girl was raped and murdered in India.
+A 9-year-old girl was raped and murdered in India.
 Her death is part of a bigger problem facing Dalit women

 These women are from the Dalit community, officially also known as Scheduled Caste, traditionally positioned on the bottom rung of an ancient, hierarchical structure that can confine Indians to a particular trade, choice of marital partner and whom they mix with from the moment they are born.

-Sexual violence and rape against Dalit women and girls have been brought into sharp focus, once again, after a nine-year-old girl was gang-raped and murdered in the capital of Delhi last month.
+Sexual violence and rape against Dalit women and girls have been brought into sharp focus, once again, after a 9-year-old girl was gang-raped and murdered in the capital of Delhi last month.
 Four men, including a Hindu priest, have been charged but have not yet entered a plea.

 In 2012, the year of the infamous Delhi gang rape and murder of a student on a moving bus, there were almost 25,000 cases of reported rape in India, according to India's Ministry of Home Affairs.
 And 1,576 incidents of rape cases were against Dalit women.